DeepuBhasin/Web-Developer-Notes/08 ReactJs/03-React-test-library-and-jest/_Documentation_Jest.md

 ⚠️Note :  __test__ and __expect__ we are getting _globally_ from the _jest library_

-### Test Drive Development
+### 📘Test Drive Development
 ![Images](./images/1-tdd-approach.png)
 ---

-### Jest Watch Mode
+### 📘Jest Watch Mode
-* Watch mode is an option that we can pass to jest asking to watch files that have changed since the last commit and execute tests related only to those changed files.
+* Watch mode is an option that we can pass to **jest asking** to watch files that have changed since the last commit and execute tests related only to those changed files.
 * An Optimization designed to make your tests run fast regardless of how many tests you have.

-### 📘 Code Coverage
+### 📘Code Coverage
 A metric that can help you understand how much of your software code is tested.

 * __Statement Coverage__ : how many of the statements in the software code have been executed.